Golfo de los Mosquitos

-The Bay of Mosquitia (Spanish: Bahía de Mosquítia) is a large coastal inlet of the southwestern Caribbean Sea, located along the eastern Central American coast, or between the east and southeast coasts of Mosquitia.
+Golfo de los Mosquitos, also called Mosquito Gulf, is a gulf of the Caribbean Sea on the north coast of Panama, extending from the Valiente Peninsula in Bocas del Toro Province, past the north coast of Veraguas to the Colón Province.

-The bay stretches from Punta Cacique, near Portobelo in Panama, southeastward to Cape Gracias a Dios.
-According to the 1832 Diccionario Geografico Universal, its entrance spans approximately 120 leagues (circa 570 km) with an inland reach of 48 leagues (around 230 km).
+Historically this term included the Mosquito Coast which is further north in Nicaragua and Honduras, but in modern usage it refers only to the gulf off the coast of the Panamanian provinces of Bocas del Toro, Veraguas and Colón.

-The coast is generally low and highly indented, featuring several sub-bay and lagoons including Sandy Bay, Pearl Lagoon, Bluefields Bay, the Chiriqui Lagoon, etc.
+The Isla Escudo de Veraguas is the primary island in the gulf.

-The Bay of Moskitia forests are the largest block of lowland forest on the Caribbean slope between Bocas del Toro and the San Blas Islands.
+The Golfo de los Mosquitos forests are the largest block of lowland forest on the Caribbean slope between Bocas del Toro and the San Blas Islands.
 The area is home to the entire population of the Geminis' dart frog and was identified as a Key Biodiversity Area in 2003.
 It is threatened by development for cattle and subsistence agriculture, as well as the discovery of a nearby copper deposit.